qarmin/czkawka/README.md

   - Popups
   - Choosing directories(included, excluded)
   - Popup with type of deleted records
-  - Add Czkawka name to main window(now is czkawka_gui)
   - Run in another thread searching to be able to pause
 - Orbtk GUI
   - Basic selecting included and excluded folders